MY ROLE: STRATEGIST

 Butter’d Bodycare, launched in 2021, is the first Black Woman-owned brand to offer a clean alternative to petroleum jelly, a cultural staple in Black communities that is non-sustainable for our planet and potentially toxic to humans.

-Brittany B, Founder of Butter’d Bodycare
+Brittany B, Founder of Butter’d Bodycare THE ISSUE:

 Butter’d Beauty is emerging in an oversaturated “natural skincare” market and is competing against more established companies such as Cocokind, OSEA, and Weleda.